 Special Tax Notice

-Lump Sum: The partial rollovers or direct distribution options can be taken no more than once every three years.
+Lump Sum: The partial lump sum rollovers or direct distribution options can be taken no more than once per year.
 Please read our Special Tax Notice if you are considering a lump sum distribution.

 Qualified Domestic Relations Orders (QDROs)